TEMPLE AS TECHNOLOGY

 Egyptian temples may have been the most sophisticated psychological technology ever built.

-If you’ve stood inside one and felt something shift —
+If you’ve stood inside one and felt something shift, you’re not imagining it.

 What if that was the point?